Empower vs. Quicken vs. Moneydance

 There's no clear winner here.
 However, one might be the best choice for you depending on some criteria.

-- If you're purely worried about cost, Personal Capital wins without question.
+- If you're purely worried about cost, Empower wins without question.
 It's free and offers the strongest investment analysis tools of the bunch.

 - Quicken and Moneydance are very similar in many aspects.
 Quicken does a better job at giving you a well-rounded look at your money if you pay for a version that gives you the details you want.
 Moneydance gives you everything for one price and does a good job as well.
 The free trial and pricing model may give Moneydance an edge.
 I've used Quicken for many years, here's why I stopped using it and here are some alternatives to quicken.

-- If you are concerned mostly with tracking investments, go with Personal Capital.
+- If you are concerned mostly with tracking investments, go with Empower.
 But if you want to control your data and keep everything on your local computer, Quicken is the best choice.